Bilang Na ang Araw Mo

-Bilang Na ang Araw Mo is a 1996 Philippine action film co-written and directed by Toto Natividad.
+Bilang Na ang Araw Mo (English: Your Days are Numbered) is a 1996 Philippine action film co-written and directed by Toto Natividad.
 The film stars Cesar Montano, Charlene Gonzales, Rustom Padilla and Dennis Roldan.
-The film earned ₱6 million during its first day, making it the first biggest opening grosser of Neo Films.
+It earned ₱6 million during its first day, making it the highest-grossing opening day film for Neo Films.

 The film is streaming online on YouTube.